MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/meeting-rm-serv/use.md

 ## View service requests

 1. On the left navigation pane, select **My requests**.
-1. Select on any request number from the list.
+1. Select any request number from the list.

 ## Cancel a service request